Jùjú music: Instrumentation

-Influences
+Foreign Influences

-There were three musical influences that helped shape Tunde King's creation of jùjú music.
+Alongside local religious influences, three key imported musical influences helped shape Tunde King's creation of jùjú music.

-One key influence was the tambourine drum, which was introduced to Lagos in 1920 by The Salvation Army.
-It had the ability to mimic speech in interactive musical settings.
+The first key influence was the tambourine drum, which was introduced to Lagos in 1920 by The Salvation Army.
+It could mimic speech in interactive musical settings.
 The tambourine was locally known as “eight corners,” and was also believed to elevate mental and spiritual awareness.
 Because of this mystical association, people from Lagos began calling the music “jùjú”, which was a colonial term for African spiritual practices.

-The second key influence was samba music from the Brazilian community in Lagos, which was associated with the carata masquerade.
-Samba has a steady two-beat pulse which matched jùjú's duple rhythmic structure, but incorporates syncopated melodies layered over percussion patterns and steady guitar.
+The second imported stylistic influence was samba music and drums from the Brazilian community in Lagos.
+This community consisted of Yoruba people captured and sold to Brazil during the slave trade, who had then bought their freedom and returned to their homeland, bringing with them Brazilian culture that they had adopted from years spent in captivity and forced assimilation.
+One of these cultural imports was the carata masquerade.
+The Samba Drum was introduced to Lagos at the end of the 19th century by this ex-slave community.
+The Samba Drum was one of the principal instruments in the asiko bands that influenced Tunde King during his childhood and adolescence.
+Also, Samba music of the period had a pulse of two beats, which can be found in an analysis of Tunde King's music.
+Samba of the time had a steady two-beat pulse that inspired jùjú's duple rhythmic structure.
+The difference is that In addition to this duple rhythm, Jùjú incorporates syncopated melodies layered over percussion patterns and steady guitar.

-The third influence came from Kru sailors from Liberia, whose folk songs (often call-and-response style) and two-finger guitar technique called “Krusbass” inspired the harmonic foundation of jùjú.
+The third influence came from Kru sailors from Liberia.
+When they docked at ports in Lagos, they gathered in the Olowagbowo area and would entertain themselves with songs that would become known to the young boys in the area.
+There folk songs (often in a " call-and-response style) and two-finger guitar technique called “Krusbass” inspired the harmonic foundation of jùjú.
+Tunde King used “krusbass” as an accompaniment when playing music with the area boys.
 This evolved into a standard tuning progression called “Johnny Walker is a Mighty Man,” which became central to Tunde King's compositions.